markneub/man-simple/README.md

 Personal website for Mark Neuburger
 ===========

-> Built with Webpack 2, ES6, and SCSS
+> Built with Webpack 2

 # Setup
 ```sh